Photo of Sarah Newman

 Archaeology and ethnohistory; waste, refuse, and reuse; zooarchaeology; human-animal relationships; landscape archaeology; human-environment interactions; Mesoamerica.

-Assistant Professor of Anthropology and Social Sciences in the College
+Assistant Professor of Anthropology and Social Sciences in the College; Director of Undergraduate Studies

 Sarah Newman is an anthropological archaeologist.
 Her research combines archaeological, historical, and art historical methods and evidence to explore anthropological and environmental issues, including histories of waste and reuse, long-term landscape transformations, and human-animal relationships.
 Newman primarily conducts research in Latin America, with a particular focus on Mesoamerica and the ancient Maya, but she is also involved in comparative projects to study landscapes, infrastructure, and environment in other parts of the world.